joiellantero/joiellantero/README.md

 # Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I'm Joie and I’m a computer engineering student at the University of the Philippines Diliman.
-I've been a layout artist for seven years now and I'm also a self-taught full-stack web developer and UI/UX Designer.
+I'm Joie.
+I currently study computer engineering at the University of the Philippines Diliman.
+I'm also a layout artist and full-stack web developer.

 ### 🔗 Let's connect!